-Welcome to the training on Newborn Screening provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Newborn Screening provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and other interested health-care professionals to participate in the state’s newborn screening program, and once screening is performed to correctly interpret and act upon the results, educate parents, and provide appropriate follow-up and referral when necessary.